What are Residential Proxies?

 In this article you will find answers to the following questions:

-- What are residential proxies?
+- What are residential proxies used for?

-- What are residential rotating proxies?
+- What are rotating residential proxies?

 - How to connect via rotating residential proxies?

 - How do I use multiple residential proxies?